MaxBWiseman/CatFanWebsite--MaxW/README.md

 Welcome to the Cat Fan Website! 🐾

 # About
-This website is dedicated to cat enthusiasts who share our love for these furry companions.
-Whether you’re a seasoned cat owner or simply adore feline friends, this platform is for you.
+This website is dedicated to cat enthusiasts who share our love for furry companions.
+This website was created with HTML and CSS, and a special thanks to Code Institute for providing me with the guidance to create this project.
+So, whether you’re a seasoned cat owner or simply adore feline friends, this platform is for you.
 Here’s what you’ll find:

 # Features